 The department owns four pipe organs: a seven-stop, two-manual tracker-action instrument by Wolff of Quebec and two two-manual mechanical action organs by Lynn Dobson of Lake City, Iowa, one of three stops and one of seventeen stops.
 A large three-manual tracker organ of John Brombaugh, situated in the Recital Hall, is available to experienced organ students for lessons, accompanying, and performances.
 A harpsichord is available: a large two-manual instrument by William Dowd.
 These instruments are available for departmental events provided that the performer is a qualified organist/harpsichordist and that permission has been obtained.
 Students should contact the music office for information.

-- A carillon practice console is located in Music Hall (Room 047) for the use of carillon students only.
+A carillon practice console is located in Simon Estes Music Hall (Room 047) for the use of carillon students only.

 Reservations should be arranged well in advance.
-The Concert Coordinator makes all reservations for performing facilities and maintains a current calendar of events.
+The Facilities Manager makes all reservations for performing facilities and maintains a current calendar of events.
 This calendar should be checked before selecting any dates.
 Note: music department students and faculty have first priority for booking rehearsals and performances.